 The Building Writing Skills series consists of three books.
 The first two books, subtitled Level 1 and Level 2, help students learn particular forms of writing: narrative, opinion, informative, and argumentative.
 The third book, subtitled Essential Tips & Techniques, helps students hone their writing skills by using vivid verbs, adding details, varying sentence styles, using literary devices such as similes and alliteration, and other strategies.
 I received the first two books for review, so those are my focus.

-Building Writing Skills: Level 1 is identified as appropriate for students in grades three through five, while Level 2 targets students in grades six and seven.
+Building Writing Skills: Level 1 is identified as appropriate for students in grades three through five, while Level 2 suits students in grades six and seven.
 Some third graders might not yet be ready for Level 1.
 I also think that Level 2 can stretch to include students in grades five through eight.

 Each book takes students through four complete writing projects with step-by-step help as students use the five-step writing process to write the different types of compositions.
 The lessons for all four projects walk students through the entire process (including the use of the checklists) with a sample project before having students begin to work on their own compositions.
 Rubrics are included so that both students and parents know the criteria for scoring the compositions in advance.